kadena-community/kadena.js/packages/apps/docs/src/docs/faucet-app.md

 ## Initialization

-At this point we’ve established our smart contract: we entered a namespace, defined a keyset, and implemented a module.
+At this point, we’ve established our smart contract: we entered a namespace, defined a keyset, and implemented a module.
 Now it’s time to initialize data.

 For a typical smart contract, that simply means creating any tables we defined